jJup0/multilayered_graphs_few_gaps/notes.md

 - apply median heuristic
 - split merged gap nodes up again
 - this ordering will be found by median + kgaps dp

+Approximation ratio/factor
+can define function in preliminaries e.g. get virtual nodes in order of neighbor one/two sentence summary oflonger proofs if simple explanation is possible

+- [ ] no need for explicitly explaining binary search and having it in the pseudo code, just state that partition index needs to be found and this can be done with binary search
+      "our algorithm computes a 3-approximation to the problem <give probem a name like SG-OSCM (side gap one sided crossing minimization)>" not clear what c\_{opt} i referring to exactly (optimal crossings for real nodes) [on page 11] where to fit in two layer ILP formulations (does not fit into one sided thoery chapters) give exact big-O notation runtimes for algorithms

+look for a case study example graph in existing papers

+Chapter: Experimention

+- implementierung
+- quantitative evalutation
+- case study

+Meeting 24-08

+- layered graph drawing a pi for a layered graph G
+- gap is maximal sequence of consecutive nodes s.t...
+- "preliminary experiments show that one gap creates unreadable graph"
+- this heuristic may have an approximation ratio
+- \textrm may be not cursive, check how it compares to \text